HadrienG2/subwoofer/book/src/user-guide/naming-convention.md

     * By default, we only cover the data sources where the impact of subnormals is expected to be the highest.
 If you want to measure how the impact of subnormals goes down when the code becomes more memory-bound, you can add `more_data_sources` to the set of Cargo features.
-But this will increase execution time.
+But this will greatly increase execution time.
 - `%subnormals` indicates what percentage of subnormals is present in the input.
     * The proposed `measure` benchmark configuration has enough percentage resolution to precisely probe the overhead curve of all CPUs tested so